sjadams5331/MedNet-Enterprise-Lab/02-MedNet-FileServer/README.md

 ## Overview

 `mednet-fs01` is a headless Debian 12 server running Samba as a domain member of `mednet.lab`.
-Rather than maintaining its own user database, it authenticates staff against Active Directory over Kerberos and enforces access through AD security groups — the same identities used everywhere else in the lab.
+Rather than maintaining its own user database, it authenticates staff against Active Directory over Kerberos and enforces access through AD security groups, the same identities used everywhere else in the lab.
 Department shares are presented as four category shares (Clinical, Administrative, IT, Shared), each admitting only the AD groups appropriate to it.

-This VM is part of the broader **MedNet Enterprise Lab** — a simulated hospital IT infrastructure built for portfolio and skills-development purposes.
+This VM is part of the broader **MedNet Enterprise Lab**, a simulated hospital IT infrastructure built for portfolio and skills-development purposes.

 ---